 Visit the knee stretches section for simple tests to see if muscle tightness is causing your pain and exercises that can help.

 Braces can help to improve the support around the knee and the position of the patella reducing the pain associated with patella femoral syndrome.
 There are a whole range of styles, but generally the best ones for Runners Knee have a hole at the front to prevent any extra pressure on the kneecap.
-Visit the Knee Brace Guide to find the right brace for you
+Visit the Knee Brace Guide for help finding the right brace for you.

 There are special insoles that can be worn on your shoes to correct your foot position and Q angle and therefore reduce the forces going through the kneecap.
 Your doctor can refer you to an orthotist to get your feet assessed and provide appropriate insoles.

 Runners Knee often develops after an increase in activity levels.
 It may be advisable to rest for a few days to let your knee pain settle down, and then gradually build up the amount of exercise you do, or switch to non-impact exercise such as swimming.
 Remember, pain doesn’t always come on during an activity, it often develops later that day or overnight, so start slowly and gradually increase.

-Using ice for 10 minutes after activity may help to reduce runners knee pain.
+Using ice for 10 minutes after activity can help to reduce patella femoral syndrome pain and swelling.
 Visit the Ice section for advice on how to safely and effectively use Ice therapy and the ice wrap section for the best ways to apply ice.

 If your pain comes on after sitting for long periods, try to avoid keeping your leg still.
 At work, get up and have a little walk around every 30 minutes or so or if that’s not possible, gently move your leg backwards and forwards a few times.
 This keeps the joint loose and lubricated which can help reduce patella femoral syndrome pain.

 Advil/Ibuprofen can be useful to reduce the pain associated with Runners